HTTP error when uploading an image to WordPress is one of most frustrating error for non-tech WordPress users.

-Please note, 256 in the above code is php memory limit to process something on your server.
-I will personally not use more than 256 MB for normal WordPress website.
-You could try just 128M only.
-To be on safe side
+You should not use more than 256 MB for normal WordPress website in any case.
+You could try just 128M only just to be on safe side.

 If you are already wondering to you use more memory than.
 STOP

-Note: Some web hosting does not allow this and you will have a 500 internal server error.
+Note: Some web hosting does not allow this and you probably get “500 internal server error”.
 In this case you will have to remove this code.

 php_value memory_limit 256M

-- If you have some code-phobia. simply, ask your hosting comapany to do it for you.
+If you have code-phobia or new to WordPress. simply, ask your hosting comapany to do it for you.

 In some cases it can be just Plugin conflict